TomiSar/ReactProjects/README.md

 # ReactProjects
 Projects made using ReactJS
-# Learning material and training
+# Also including some Learning material, training and online courses
 Basic stuff and learning material from WEB